riganti/dotvvm-docs/Pages/concepts/configuration/dependency-injection/overview.md

-# IoC/DI Containers
+# Dependency injection overview

-Dependency Injection is used widely in many large applications. **DotVVM** allows you to have your services injected in the viewmodel constructor or properties.
+Dependency injection is used widely in many large applications. **DotVVM** allows you to have your services injected in the viewmodel constructor or properties.

 ```CSHARP
 public class CustomersViewModel